 What is the purpose of using anticoagulants in blood collection tubes?

-The use of anticoagulants in blood collection tubes ensures the preservation of cellular components and analytes by preventing clotting.
-This allows for secure storage and testing purposes with regard to collecting samples from a patient’s bloodstream.
+The incorporation of anticoagulants in blood collection tubes plays a crucial role in preserving cellular components and analytes by preventing clotting.
+This ensures the secure storage and testing of samples collected from a patient’s bloodstream, allowing for accurate and reliable results in diagnostic procedures.

 What is the significance of biohazard labels in specimen transport?

-Biohazard labels are critical when transporting specimens of blood or any other virus-prone material.
-These signs help identify the presence of dangerous contaminants and guarantee all protective steps have been taken prior to handling such substances.
+Biohazard labels play a crucial role in the safe transport of specimens, especially those containing blood or other virus-prone materials.
+These labels serve as warnings, identifying the presence of dangerous contaminants and ensuring that all necessary protective measures have been taken before handling such substances.